teot298/ucl-website/README.md

 ## 🔧 Technologies Used

-- HTML5
+- HTML
-- CSS3
+- CSS
-- JavaScript (vanilla)
+- JavaScript
 - GitHub Pages for hosting

 ---